 Further, Financial Samurai gave me something meaningful to do while I was stuck at home during the pandemic.
 I’m focused on keeping the site going so my kids can have a repository of thoughts about their dad when they are older.

-5) When something comes true after trying for so long.
+5) You feel rich when something comes true after trying for so long.

 The longer you spend working on something, the richer you will feel once you succeed.
 This is where feeling rich really doesn’t have to do with money.
 It has to do with the satisfaction of gutting things out.